Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-1-Setup-SAML-Playground/README.md

 ### Step 1: Add a Relying Party Trust

-1. Log into the server in the Active Directory domain where ADFS is also installed.
+1. Log into the server in the on-prem Active Directory domain where ADFS is also installed.
 1. Open the **Server Manager** Dashboard.
 Under Tools choose **ADFS Management**
 1. Select **Add Relying Party Trust**
 1. Click **Start**